Truck Accident Lawyers Serving Hialeah

 - Investigation: Our lawyers will investigate the claim to make sure your story corroborates with the evidence and look into the truck driver’s story.
 This way, we avoid surprises and maintain your credibility.

 - Filing a Claim or Lawsuit: We will handle the process, whether it’s an insurance claim or a personal injury lawsuit.
 We also have years of trial experience in case the case goes to court.
 Additionally, we will file the suit before the Statute of Limitations runs out.
-Under Florida law, it is four years from the accident date.
+Under Florida law, it is two years from the accident date.

 - Negotiations: Negotiating an injury settlement requires experience, skill, and a great deal of patience.
 Our lawyers possess all three, and we will not back down if you receive an inadequate settlement offer.